Low Sperm Count - Causes and Natural Treatment Options

 How To Get Your Sperm Count Checked

 If a doctor's visit is daunting, you can take an at at-home sperm count test.
 These tests let you assess your sperm count in the comfort of your own home.
-It will only let you know about sperm count.
+It will only make you know about sperm count.
 The test will not alert you if there are any problems with sperm motility or morphology.
-You may discover that the sperm count appears normal with the at-home test, awesome!
+You may discover that the sperm count appears normal with the at-home test, excellent!
 However, that doesn't mean you are off the hook.
 All it says is that sperm count may not be the issue.

 A fertility doctor visit should be your next diagnostic step.
 Many men are hesitant to get a semen analysis done.
 Unfortunately, it's the only way to find out if you are the reason why you and your partner not getting pregnant.
 You are going to have to "Suck it up, Buttercup!" and get the testing done if having a baby is important to you and your partner.